Cristina Gutiérrez: Extreme E

-In December 2020 she was announced as the female driver for Lewis Hamilton's Team X44 in Extreme E, partnering with Sébastien Loeb.
+In December 2020, Gutiérrez was announced as the female driver for Lewis Hamilton's Team X44 in Extreme E, partnering with Sébastien Loeb.
 They finished the season in 2nd behind Rosberg X Racing's Johan Kristoffersson and Molly Taylor.
 The teams were level on points but RXR were ahead on virtue of their 3 wins to X44's one win.

 Loeb and Gutiérrez were re-signed to Team X44 for 2022, for Extreme-E's second season.
 Team X44, with Gutiérrez and Loeb, ended up winning the second season of Extreme-E championship in the last race.

 Gutiérrez moved to McLaren XE for 2024 and will partner Mattias Ekström.
 On September 6, a week before the scheduled Island X-Prix, Extreme E announced that the rounds in Sardinia and Phoenix were cancelled as it said it was “reviewing alternative solutions” to finish the season.

-Other Series
+Other series

 Gutiérrez has also been her country's Women's Off-Road Champion since 2012, and outright vice-champion in the same discipline in 2015 following a series of second places in Spanish Bajas.
 She won six consecutive times in the Women's Class of the Spanish TT Rally Championship.

-In 2021 she became the first female driver to win an FIA World Cup for the Cross-Country Rallies title.
+In 2021, Gutiérrez became the first female driver to win an FIA World Cup for the Cross-Country Rallies title.
 She completed the last stage with a broken back.